 What’s the difference between a PEO and a payroll provider?

 PEOs are co-employers, meaning that they share the employer’s responsibilities.
-When a company enters into a contract with a PEO, its employees become employees of the PEO.
+When a company enters into a contract with a PEO, the PEO becomes the employer of record (EoR) for tax purposes and its employees become employees of the PEO.
 This allows the PEO to pool the employees of many smaller companies together to get better rates on health insurance, workers’ compensation and state unemployment.
-Many also offer HR services, which allow the businesses to completely outsource the HR management function.
-The PEOs will help to recruit and onboard new employees and administer programs to help increase employee retention rates.
+Many also offer HR services, which allow businesses to completely outsource the HR management function.
+The PEOs will help to recruit and onboard new employees and administer programs to help increase employee retention rates like performance management and training.
 In addition, PEOs are typically regulated on the state level.

 Payroll providers, on the other hand, are not co-employers.
 While they process payroll and file taxes on a client’s behalf, the client’s employees do not become the provider’s employees.
 Many providers offer HCM software, but, unlike PEOs, the HR function remains in-house.
 The key difference is that these tools help in-house employees become more efficient.
 Also, most reputable payroll providers are endorsed by the IRS.

 What’s the right fit for your business?

 As you weigh the options to make your final decision about a PEO, remember that there are options for reducing the HR workload outside of handing over control to a PEO.
 If you are looking for ways to automate common HR administrative tasks including payroll, taxes, compliance, and even providing learning management and performance management to your employees, consider HCM software.
 With the right tools, these tasks don’t have to be a burden – even for a team of 1.

 If you’d like to learn more about finding the right solution for your payroll and HR needs: check out our free Buyer’s Guide to HCM and Payroll Technology.
 If you have questions on specific challenges impacting your business, our team would love to help.
 Contact us today.